ruirangerfan/stereo_pothole_datasets/README.md

 }
 ```
 ### 5. Note:
-The following pothole detection results are not utilized to evaluate the algorithm:
+The following pothole detection results are not utilized for algorithm evaluation:

 dataset 2:

 frame ID: 6, 7, 8, 13, 14, 15, 21, 22, 23, 37, 38, 39.

 ## 4. Contact